DIY Corn Macarons — We’re never lacking an assortment of macarons around here! And this time, we busted out the DIY Corn Macarons for Thanksgiving.

 Let me just open this up with a quick apology.
-I like to think that we do a pretty good job of staying on top of things around here, but every now and again we have a mishap…or twelve.
-In this instance of today’s DIY corn macarons, we won some and we lost some…
+I like to think that we do a pretty good job of staying on top of things around here.
+But every now and again we have a mishap…or twelve.

 Doubly good news is that we have no shortage of macaron DIY’s for you to get the jist from!
-You can look at those right here and picture it all coming together…

 The stalks are made from molded green fondant shaped into individual strands that are held in place with the macaron filling and folded over the top edge.

 For a little extra punch, I used a green food marker to give the fondant stalks more definition.

 Again, my apologies for the lack of tutorial photos on this one.
 Life happens!

 Plus let’s be honest, we’re all in this for the pretty after photos anyways!